UTSA-ICS/galahad/assembler/README.md

 `ssh_host` is the IP address of the running Unity.

-This will ssh into the Unity with the key in `key_path` and install all of the specified docker containers.
+This will ssh into the Unity with the key in `key_path`, pull the `docker-virtue` repository, and use it to install all of the specified docker containers.

 Here is an example:
 ```